BEASTS OF LEGEND

 Credit: Dustin Humes

-As if an ordinary squid wasn't creepy enough, ancient Scandinavian folklore brings us a mythological monster that challenges even the bravest.
+As if an ordinary squid wasn't creepy enough, ancient Scandinavian folklore brings us a mythological monster that's among the most terrifying on this list.

-The Kraken , feared by all sailors crossing the sea between Iceland and Norway, is described as a monstrous cephalopod of colossal proportions, capable of destroying ships and sinking them with all their crew members.
+The Kraken, feared by all sailors crossing the sea between Iceland and Norway, is described as a monstrous cephalopod of huge proportions, capable of destroying ships and sinking them.

 While tales of this beast's sightings date back to ancient times, one of the earliest surviving written descriptions of the monster dates back to the early 18th century.